Skip to main content

 Take advantage of unprecedented funding opportunities for community clean energy solutions

-Federal and state climate policies mandate investments in clean energy projects that benefit historically marginalized communities.
-Billions of dollars are available for projects that support community goals such as:
+Washington state law mandates investments in clean energy projects that benefit overburdened communities, as well as projects with Tribal support.
+Significant funding is available for projects that support community goals such as:

 • Reducing electricity cost burdens or generating income